yuanhuihui/yuanhuihui.github.io/_posts/2015-09-19-android-touch.md

                 case MotionEvent.ACTION_UP:
                     boolean prepressed = (mPrivateFlags & PFLAG_PREPRESSED) != 0;
                     if ((mPrivateFlags & PFLAG_PRESSED) != 0 || prepressed) {
-                        // take focus if we don't have it already and we should in
-                        // touch mode.
                         boolean focusTaken = false;
                         if (isFocusable() && isFocusableInTouchMode() && !isFocused()) {
                             focusTaken = requestFocus();
                         }

                         if (prepressed) {
-                            // The button is being released before we actually
-                            // showed it as pressed.
-Make it show the pressed
-                            // state now (before scheduling the click) to ensure
-                            // the user sees it.
                             setPressed(true, x, y);
                        }